Content provided in association with BetterHelp.

 From color coding to proper exercise and nutrition, there are plenty of ways to treat ADHD without prescription medication.
 When I was first diagnosed at work, management was able to relocate my desk to somewhere that was less distracting, and this helped a lot.
 Now at my home office, I have recently added a room separator to keep my office truly separate from other distractions.
 These free and low-cost changes can go a long way to trying to get back some control in your day.
 Here are more ideas:

 - Headphones – Headphones serve a dual purpose – zoning in and a nonverbal cue that you’re busy.
 I prefer the ones that fully cover your ears as opposed to earbuds, but your mileage may vary!
-While many with ADHD swear by noise canceling headphones, a good-old standard pair of earbuds or headphones may do the trick as well.
-Here are some of the top-selling headphones for work on Amazon.
+While many with ADHD swear by noise-canceling headphones, a good-old standard pair of earbuds or headphones may do the trick as well.

 - Apps – There are too many to list here, but Healthline’s list is a good place to start.
 I just looked at my phone and my favorites include: Asana, Alexa, Google Calendar, Google Docs, LastPass, and You Need A Budget.